NotWoods/mockk-guidebook/docs/mocking/stubbing.md

 Inside the stubbing block (between the opening curly bracket `{` and closing curly bracket `}`), you write the method you want to provide a canned answer for. `{ navigator.currentLocation }` tells MockK to make a canned answer for the `currentLocation` getter on the `navigator` object.

-To define what happens when the stubbed method is called, an infix function such as `returns` is used. `returns "Home"` tells MockK to always return the string `"Home"` when the `currentLocation` getter is called.
+To define what happens when the stubbed method is called, an answer function such as `returns` is used. `returns "Home"` tells MockK to always return the string `"Home"` when the `currentLocation` getter is called.

 ## Relaxing